 Adopting a new toolset in a tech company can be the added catalyst your team needs to increase productivity.
 While you know that bringing a new tool (like cloud logging) will help your organization, you also need to convince either your superiors or financial managers by answering some questions.
-How is it going to help the bottom line?
-What’s the business case for it?
-Time to get down to the brass tacks.
+How will log management benefit us?
+How do we determine the return on investment?
+How do we make a business case out of it?

 We’re going to look at the specific case of log analysis management services — how to understand your return on investment (ROI), how to determine cost analysis and some general tips and tricks for additional qualitative returns.

-If you have any kind of operations in place and in production, you’re definitely going to be generating a lot of logs.
-Then of course you’ll need to monitor these logs in one way or another.
+If you have any kind of operations in place and in production, you’ll definitely be generating a lot of logs.
+Then of course you’ll need to monitor and analyze logs in one way or another.
 After ingesting them comes the next step of analysis.
-The question is how do you determine ROI for both yourself, your superiors and your organization?
+The question is how do you determine ROI for yourself, your superiors, and your organization?

 Breaking Down ROI

 The basics of ROI have their fundamentals set in the business and financial world.
 It is a performance measure that is used to evaluate how efficient an investment is compared to a number of different investments.
-In our case, it’s the investment is a cloud logging tool.
+In our case, the investment is a cloud log management tool.
 In a nutshell, it is the return on an investment relative to your initial upfront costs.

 The return on investment formula can be seen in the following equation: